The Fast Radio Burst FRB 20201124A in a star forming region: constraints to the progenitor and multiwavelength

-Considering the pieces of evidence discussed above, it is then difficult to draw any definitive conclusion on the progenitors.
-To reconcile these results into a coherent framework two alternative scenarios can be considered.
+Considering the pieces of evidence discussed above, it is difficult to draw any definitive conclusion on FRB progenitors.
 Different channels for the formation of magnetar progenitors can explain the broad distribution of properties of the host and local environment.
-In this scenario FRB20201124A represents the clear example of a young magnetar progenitor from a core collapse SN.
-Noting that all well localized FRBs are close to star forming regions, another scenario hypothesizes a class of progenitors still associated with star formation \citep[e.g.][]{Ioka20,Tendulkar21} but with a broader range of SFR and offsets, in which FRB20201124A would then represent the extreme in the distribution of local SFR.
+In this scenario \frb\ represents the clear example of a young magnetar progenitor from a core collapse SN.
+The recent association of FRB\,20200120E with a globular cluster indicates that at least another formation channel is present, with young magnetars produced from accretion induced collapse of white dwarfs or binary mergers of neutron stars \citep{Kirsten21}.
+Nonetheless, the fact that the other well localized FRBs are close to star forming regions, suggests a predominant channel associated with star formation \citep[e.g.][]{Ioka20,Tendulkar21} but with a broader range of SFR and offsets, in which \frb\ would then represent the extreme in the distribution of local SFR.